Construction Staking in Seminole County

 Flood Zone Note

-Seminole County contains 3 FEMA flood zone types (AE, X, AH).
+Seminole County contains 4 FEMA flood zone types (AE, A, X, AH).
 Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
-BFE range: 20-60 ft NAVD88 (interior county, moderate elevations).
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.

 Local Cost Factors for Construction Staking in Seminole County